badiniibrahim/crypto-dash/README.md

 # Build and Deploy: Flutter application
-This is a repository for a Flutter application
+This is a repository for a Flutter application.
+The primary objective of the application is to provide an exhaustive and constantly updated list of cryptocurrencies available on the market, accompanied by detailed information relating to each of them.

 <h1 align="center">
   SAWADOGO Badini Ibrahim